Arithmetic Statistics and noncommutative Iwasawa Theory: Results for fixed and as varies

 Next, we discuss a finer question pertaining to the $\Lambda(H)$-rank of $\mathcal{X}(E/\Fin)_f$.

 \begin{corollary} Let $p>3$ be a fixed prime and fix another prime $\ell\equiv 1 \pmod{p}$.
 Consider the false Tate curve extension $\Fin = \Fin^{(\ell)}$.
-Varying over all elliptic curves (over $\Q$) with good reduction at $\ell$ and $p$, the \emph{upper density} of elliptic curves with
+Varying over all elliptic curves (over $\Q$) with good reduction at $\ell$ and good \emph{ordinary} reduction at $p$, the \emph{upper density} of elliptic curves with

 is \emph{at most}

 where $C$ is an effective positive constant. \end{corollary}